Zaupower/Angular-TaskTracker/README.md

 # Events
 For events like button click just add <button (click)="onClick()">, and inside the component class add onClick() function.

-# Events, calling mother components events from child component
+# Events, calling mother component events from child component
 To make this is nessessary to add on mother component html file:     <app-childComponent (btnClick)="toggleAddTask()">
 And on the mother component class file:
 toggleAddTask(){